Ukraine forces, separatists fight first serious battles in months

 The separatists, who denied their forces had launched an assault, said 15 people had been killed when government troops fired artillery into rebel-held territory near the city.

 A Ukrainian presidential spokesman, Yuri Biryukov, on his Facebook page put total casualties at 7 p.m.
-(1700 London time) at two dead and 30 injured, while regional police chief Vyacheslav Abroskin said three civilians had been killed.
+(1600 gmt) at two dead and 30 injured, while regional police chief Vyacheslav Abroskin said three civilians had been killed.

 In Moscow, the Kremlin immediately took the side of the separatists, accusing the Ukrainian armed forces of carrying out provocative actions.